payatu/vuln-nodejs-app/solutions/solutions.md

 ## 20. NoSQL Injection

-Application is using mongodb to handle user notes your goal is to read a note with the title SuperSecretNote by performing NoSQL injection.
+Application is using MongoDB to handle user notes your goal is to read a note with the title SuperSecretNote by performing NoSQL injection.

 ### Exploit

-1. Go to `/mongodb-notes` save a note while intercepting request using burpsuite forward this request then you will see one more request to `/mongodb-notes/show-notes`.
+1. Go to `/mongodb-notes` save a note while intercepting request using burp suite forward this request then you will see one more request to `/mongodb-notes/show-notes`.
 2. Now perform the NoSQLi to see all notes saved in the database by using following payload.

 ```json